-Personal interviews are offered to the most qualified applicants to assess interpersonal and communication skills, maturity, integrity, altruistic attitude and commitment to a PA career.
+Personal interviews are offered to the most qualified applicants to assess interpersonal and communication skills, maturity, integrity, altruistic attitude, and commitment to a PA career.
 Interviews are conducted on the Nova Southeastern University, Fort Lauderdale, Florida, campus and are by invitation only.
 Interviews are usually held during the months of October through March.

 Note: Graduates of foreign institutions where English is not the primary language of instruction must present transcripts showing at least 18 semester hours of study from a regionally accredited college or university in the United States.
 Of these 18 semester hours: three must be in English Composition, English Literature, and Public Speaking (courses do not include ESOL).
 The remaining nine semester hours can be any course of the applicant's choosing (excluding physical education).

 All applicants are required to submit official scores from the Graduate Record Examination (GRE) general test through the CASPA application portal.
 The program's CASPA GRE is 0947.
-The GRE must have been taken within the past 5 years and must be taken early enough for official scores to be received in the admissions office by the supplemental application due date of February 15.
+The GRE must have been taken within the past 5 years and must be taken early enough for official scores to be received in the admissions office by the supplemental application due date of January 15.
 Applications will not be considered complete without GRE scores.
 If multiple exams have been taken, only the most recent GRE scores will be considered.

 We no longer require proof of current certification in Basic Cardiac Life Support.
 All students are required to take BLS/BCLS, ACLS and PALS (pediatrics) during the program regardless of previous certification status or training.

 Throughout the curriculum students are required to access various instructional materials and information from the Internet.
 All students are required to have a laptop computer and printer.